 Photograph the Beautiful City

-The best photo spots in Prague are even more beautiful in winter.
+The best photo spots in Prague are even more beautiful in winter, and if you can manage an early morning it is definitely worth it.

 I took one for the team here and got up at 6.30am braving below freezing temperatures to take some gorgeous photographs of Prague when it was blissfully quiet, and covered with a light dusting of snow.
 There were still several people like me snapping photos on the famous Charles Bridge, but usually you will have a split second to take some shots without anyone in it.
 Annoyingly just as I had the bridge to myself my phone decided to die (see previous warning about having a portable charger with you) and by the time I had plugged it into the charger I had company again!
 Ah well, you can’t have it all.